perxpective/Cybersecurity-Therapy/SMW/Exam/SMW Exam AY2021-2022 Semester 1.md

 - (ii) Online Certificate Status Protocol to identify invalidated certificates

 (b) Briefly explain two security or operation implications if there is no certificate renewal process incorporated in the PKI design

+(c) List and briefly describe three essential information that should be contained in the server certificate for a web hosting application